JMX Support

 MBeanServer merging

-Jolokia tries hard to detect as many MBeanServer as available
+Jolokia tries hard to detect as many MBeanServers as available

 in a JVM.
 Beside the always present

-can be found with standard mechanisms.
+can be found using standard mechanisms.
 Therefore Jolokia comes

 known brands of applications server.
 These server detectors